How Apple Is Putting Voices In Users' Heads -- Literally

 Re: (Score:2)

+So, if Apple uses existing technology to solve a problem you complain that it is boring old news, possibly even derivative.
+If they develop new technology to solve a problem you complain it is proprietary.
+How convenient, that way you'll always have something to complain about.
+And of course, if people are willing to say something good about Apple when it does something good, they are Apple faithful.
+What a convenient little bubble you have.
+I understand, the real world is way to complicated for some people

-Quite a burn against Android/Google (Score:2)
+Quite a burn against Android/Google (Score:3)

 After looking in-deep the difference is even more minor